matrix-org/matrix-spec-proposals/proposals/3659-invite-rules.md

 ### `m.invite_rules`

 An invite rules state contains one required key.
 - `"rules"`: An Array of `RuleItem`s.
-The Array should contain no more than 127 entries.
+The Array must contain no more than the number of rules the homeserver is willing to process.

-*Homeservers may wish to implement a smaller maximum, if so that maximum should be no smaller than 8*

-*Homeservers may also wish to exceed the defined maximum, doing so is allowed, but at their own peril.*

 #### `RuleItemAction`
 A String-Enum that defines an action that the ruleset evaluator is to perform.